wso2/docs-apk/en/docs/control-plane/api-management/control-plane-api-management-overview.md

 # API Management Overview

-In this section, a comprehensive detail of API Management Capabilities offered by WSO2 APK utilizing WSO2 API Manager Control Plane is provided.
+In this section, a comprehensive detail of API Management Capabilities offered by WSO2 Kubernetes Gateway utilizing WSO2 API Manager Control Plane is provided.

 ## Supported Features